ShortcutBreaker: Low-Rank Noisy Bottleneck and Frequency Filtering Block for Multi-Class Unsupervised Anomaly Detection: introduction

 In this paper, we propose a simple yet effective framework for the MUAD task, named ShortcutBreaker, built on the advanced DINO-pretrained vision transformer with two key innovations.
 First, drawing on two observed properties of low-rank matrix decomposition, we design a low-rank noisy bottleneck (LRNB) to effectively mitigate the identity mapping issue.
 Within LRNB, the low-rank property theoretically circumvents shortcut learning of unseen patterns, while learnable matrix parameters are optimized to reconstruct normal patterns.
-Second, considering that ViT-extracted features share similar global information, we introduce a global perturbation attention (GPA) mechanism to curb information leakage from input to output in the decoder.
-In GPA, a global redistribution operation and a global-self-masking mechanism force the decoder to learn reconstruction based on longer-range and impaired features.
-To validate the effectiveness of the proposed method, we conduct extensive experiments on four publicly available datasets: MVTec-AD~\citep{bergmann2019mvtec}, ViSA~\citep{zou2022spot}, Universal Medical~\citep{he2024diffusion}, and Real-IAD~\citep{wang2024real}.
+Second, we introduce a Frequency-Filter Unit (FFU) to replace self-attention, which efficiently curbs information leakage from input to output in the frequency domain.
+In FFU, a frequency spectral filtering and a local masking mechanism are integrated, forcing the decoder to learn reconstruction based on longer-range and impaired features.

+To validate the effectiveness of the proposed method, we conduct extensive experiments on four publicly available datasets: MVTec-AD~\cite{bergmann2019mvtec}, ViSA~\cite{zou2022spot}, Universal Medical~\cite{he2024diffusion}, and Real-IAD~\cite{wang2024real}.
 As presented in Fig.~\ref{fig0_new}, our ShortcutBreaker achieves the highest image-level AUC: 99.8\%, 98.9\%, 88.2\%, and 90.6\% on these four datasets, respectively.
 Notably, on the complex Universal Medical and Real-IAD datasets, it outperforms previous methods by a significant margin.
-In summary, our contributions are: \begin{itemize} \item We observe and simulate the properties of matrix decomposition to design a low-rank noisy bottleneck, efficiently suppressing identity mapping. \item We propose a global perturbation attention mechanism, which effectively prevents shortcut learning in the decoder via global redistribution and global-self-masking operations. \item Our ShortcutBreaker consistently outperforms previous methods across all four datasets, demonstrating enhanced robustness in diverse scenarios. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item We observe and simulate the properties of matrix decomposition to design a low-rank noisy bottleneck, efficiently suppressing identity mapping. \item We propose a frequency-filtering unit that integrates frequency spectral filtering and global-local masking operations, detecting anomalies more efficiently than standard self-attention. \item Our ShortcutBreaker consistently outperforms previous methods across all four datasets,demonstrating enhanced robustness in diverse scenarios. \end{itemize}